codetronaut/self_notes/README.md

 > ***Note:***
-If you are not using atleast GPG 2.1.17 then the above command will not work paste this then:
+If you are not using atleast GPG 2.1.17 then the above command will not work so, paste this then:
 ```sh
 $ gpg --default-new-key-algo rsa4096 --gen-key
 ```
+and skip the steps for generating key above.

 (work in progress)